Infant seats should not be confused with infant or child safety seats (car

 Never place your baby in an infant seat on a table, counter, or other

-elevated surface from which your child could fall, or on the washing machine or any
+raised surface — your child could fall.
+Don't put it on the washing

-other vibrating surface (the vibrations could cause the seat to move and fall).
+machine or any other vibrating surface because the vibrations could cause the seat

 Use the safety belt every time you place your baby in the seat.